WokLibCodeClub/Hangman/step01-list_of_pictures/STEP1.md

 In the starter project we have already started a list variable called ```pictures``` and put the first two items (pictures) in the list, separated by a comma.

 These pictures are really just combinations of text symbols arranged cleverly so they seem to draw a picture.
 The symbols used so far are ```_ | O /```.
-By adding different text symbols you should be able to draw the person's body, arms and legs.
+By adding these and other text symbols you should be able to draw the person's body, arms and legs.

 ## Your first task